The Bankrate promise

 You can also purchase a lead test kit at a hardware store if you need to encourage your landlord to take action, or if you need an answer in the period between suspecting lead paint and obtaining an assessment.
 Given that DIY tests can be unreliable, however, they should be treated as a stopgap measure, and an inspection is the only way to really be sure.

-If your inspector or assessor has determined that your home contains lead paint, it’s best to work with them on their recommendations.
+If your inspector or assessor has determined that your home contains lead paint, your next step is deciding what to do.
 Basically, there are two approaches: cover it up or remove it.
-It depends largely on the condition of the paint and the painted surface.
+The best course depends largely on the condition of the paint and the painted surface.

 If the painted surface is in good condition